noey2020/How-to-Talk-Stock-Watch-of-the-Day/README.md

 Hire me! 😊

+(Reuters) - Intel Corp <INTC.O> on Wednesday unveiled "Tiger Lake," the 11th generation version of its flagship chip for laptops that it hopes will help it regain lost market share and counter forthcoming Apple Inc <AAPL.O> machines with Apple-designed chips.

+Intel said the chips use a new manufacturing technique and other tweaks that make them more powerful at tasks such as using artificial intelligence to reduce background noise during video calls.

 Intel Corp reported revenue of 72.0B for FY 2019, an increase of 21.18% compared to FY 2016.
 Net income grew 104.03% to 21.0B.
 Intel Corp reported total assets of 136.5B for FY 2019, an increase of 20.47% compared to FY 2016.
 Debt to Assets is 21.24%.